 If you plan to spend a few weeks, or months, in the city, then you'll want to rent a room or apartment.

-Sites like AirBnb or Wimdu are additional options, though you’ll be paying a service fee if you book a room or apartment through this site, and the listed apartments are more toward the luxury end of the spectrum.
+For safety and security, I recommend using Airbnb are another option.
+However, you'll be paying a service fee if you book a room or apartment through this site, and the listed apartments are more toward the luxury end of the spectrum.

 Furnished apartments within a 5-10 minute walk of Parque Kennedy or Larcomar in Miraflores can be had for as little as $600 per month (including utilities).